fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 Example
 -------

-An example of blackboxing an entity is provided in https://gitlab.com/fvmformal/fvm/-/tree/main/concepts/blackbox_example
+An example of blackboxing an entity is provided at https://gitlab.com/fvmformal/fvm/-/tree/main/concepts/blackbox_example

-An example of blackboxing instances is provided in https://gitlab.com/fvmformal/fvm/-/tree/main/concepts/blackbox_instance
+An example of blackboxing instances is provided at https://gitlab.com/fvmformal/fvm/-/tree/main/concepts/blackbox_instance

 Counter abstraction